anuengineer/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

 banner:
   title: " A recommendation engine to find business solutions for customer problems."
   image: images/banner-art.svg
-  content: Sellers spend lots of time and apply tribal knowledge to identify a winning
+  content: "<h3>Sellers spend lots of time and rely on tribal knowledge to identify
-    solution against a customer opportunity.
+    a winning solution against a customer opportunity.</h3>"
   button:
     enable: false
     label: Contact Us